codaptai/codapt-template-tanstack/.codapt/docs/global.md

 Never use headers with tRPC.
 Pass all data, including authentication tokens, as parameters.
 We can significantly reduce complexity of our codebase by avoiding middleware.

 For our frontend, we use a modern, clean tech-startup aesthetic.

+When you use new packages/libraries, make sure to read documents related to them.
+You do not need to modify `package.json` to install them -- our developer tooling will automatically update `package.json` and install new dependencies when we run the app.